-The Directors declared a single-tier interim dividend of 25% amounting to RM25,000,000 in respect of the financial year ended 31 December 2020 on 27 July 2020.
+The Directors declared a single-tier interim dividend of 25 sen per share amounting to RM25,000,000 in respect of the financial year ended 31 December 2021 on 26 July 2021.

 RESERVES AND PROVISIONS

 All material transfers to or from reserves and provisions during the financial year are shown in the financial statements.